-Currently, the primary students of Bukarikope are being taught in makeshift classrooms under a small mud roof, with no formal windows or doors.
-In addition, a few classes are utilizing church rooms as classrooms.
-These conditions are posing a hazard to student safety and wellbeing, as well as to engagement and learning.
+Previously, the primary students of Bukarikope attended class in makeshift classrooms under a small mud roof, with no formal windows or doors.
+Additionally, a few grades utilized church rooms as classrooms.
+These conditions posed a hazard to student safety and well-being, as well as to engagement and learning.

 Your Impact with a New PoP School

-Through your support, PoP has partnered with the Bukarikope community to begin building a new three-classroom school.
-The school will not only provide the appropriate amount of space for all students, but it will provide them with an environment that is conducive to learning.
-The Bukarikope Basic School broke ground in the first half of 2018 and is progressing well, thanks in large part to the involvement and dedication of the community, which is contributing to the labor and materials required for construction.
-We’re expecting to complete construction in the summer of 2018, and to inaugurate the school shortly thereafter.
-The community is enthusiastic knowing that their students will soon have access to a higher quality learning environment!
+Through your support, PoP has partnered with the Bukarikope community to complete a beautiful new three-classroom school.
+This school not only provides the appropriate amount of space for all students—it offers an environment that is conducive to learning and growth.
+The Bukarikope Basic School broke ground in the first half of 2018 and progressed well, thanks in large part to the involvement and dedication of the community, who contributed to the labor and materials required for construction.
+We officially completed construction in the summer of 2018, and inaugurated the school shortly thereafter.
+The community is so enthusiastic knowing that their students now have access to a higher-quality learning environment!

 443 million school days are lost each year because of water-and sanitation-related diseases (UNDP).
 We believe that access to clean water, private bathrooms and good hygiene practices are essential for the growth and development of students.
 Our WASH (Water, Sanitation & Hygiene) program provides safe, clean infrastructure, coupled with knowledge on hygiene behavior to keep kids healthy, happy and in school.